-Heldentenor Stephen Gould continues to be one of the most sought after heroic tenors in the opera world today.
-Known especially for his undertaking of the works of Richard Wagner, he has sung in all the great opera houses worldwide, from Vienna, Munich, Berlin, and London, to New York’s Metropolitan opera, the New National Theater in Tokyo, and the Teatro Colón in Buenos Aires.
+KS Stephen Gould continues to be one of the most sought after heroic tenors in the opera world today, especially known for his undertaking of the works of Richard Wagner.
+He has sung in most of the great opera houses worldwide, from Vienna, Munich, Berlin, Paris, Rome and London, to New York’s Metropolitan opera, the New National Theater in Tokyo, and the Teatro Colón in Buenos Aires.
 He has also sung at the prestigious Salzburg Summer Festival, as well as a long and ongoing collaboration with the annual Bayreuth Festival.

 Born in the United States of America, he trained at the New England Conservatory of Music and apprenticed with the Lyric Opera of Chicago Center for American Artists.
 Stephen spent the first decade of his career in the United States, performing in concert, opera, and especially, touring in musical theater.
 During this period, he continued his studies with former Metropolitan Opera baritone John Fiorito, making the vocal transition to heldentenor.

-Critical praise greeted his European debut as Florestan in Fidelio with the Linzer Landestheater.
-Continued success followed with Britten's Peter Grimes, Saint-Saens' Samson et Dalila, Weber’s Der Freischütz, and the first of many performances of the title role in Wagner's Tannhäuser.
+Critical praise greeted his European debut as Florestan in Fidelio.
+Continued success followed with Britten's Peter Grimes, Saint-Saens' Samson et Dalila, Weber’s Der Freischütz, and the first of many performances to come of the title role in Wagner's Tannhäuser.
 Opern Welt magazine proclaimed Stephen as "a Tannhäuser of international stature."
 With this foundation laid, Stephen received offers to sing at the prestigious Maggio Musicale in Florence under maestro Zubin Mehta.
 An important milestone in his career came with his debut as Tannhäuser under maestro Christian Thielemann at the 2004 Bayreuth Festival.
 He made his Salzburg Festival debut in 2011, also under maestro Thielemann.
 In May of 2015, Stephen Gould was honored to have the title of Österreichischer Kammersänger conferred upon him.
 He makes his home in Vienna, Austria.